H3NR1QU3M4LT4/azureml-infra-tools/README.md

 # Versioning
-The versioning system that you mentioned, 0.0.0.0, is known as semantic versioning (SemVer).
+The versioning system that we use is known as semantic versioning (SemVer).
 It's a versioning scheme for software that aims to convey meaning about the underlying changes in a release.

 In general, SemVer's structure is MAJOR.MINOR.PATCH, where:

 * MAJOR version increments indicate incompatible API changes.
-This means a user may need to make changes to their code to use the new version.
 * MINOR version increments indicate the addition of functionality in a backwards-compatible manner.
-This means new features were added but existing functionality has not been removed or altered in a way that would break existing usage.
 * PATCH version increments indicate backwards-compatible bug fixes.
-This means that issues or bugs within the software have been fixed and it should be even more reliable without any changes to the existing API or functionality.
+For the versions available, see the tags on this repository.

+# Contact
+For more information on this project, you can visit the project's [GitHub page](https://github.com/H3NR1QU3M4LT4/azuremlutils).